MikeBusuttil/kaggle/README.md

 #### Do a write-up & presentation

 - credit the sources (with version #s)
+- code clean up:
+  - any step that takes a long time to complete should be a separate ipynb that saves it's output for other steps to consume
+  - kill garage_year and other transformation functions which can instead rely on the improved "apply" transformation
+  - find more readable way of grouping similar transformation approaches
+    - maybe even a computed table
+    - or a "diff":
+      - how columns with the same name differ
+      - what columns 1 has vs the other
 - look at accuracy of the different models vs house price to explain how multiple models makes things better
   - ie. 1 model being way off will be brought back to reality
 - make comment on [Erik's](https://www.kaggle.com/code/erikbruin/house-prices-lasso-xgboost-and-a-detailed-eda) with some suggestions AFTER write-up & presentation: